Updated on: November 26, 2024

 IPVanish allows torrenting on all servers and works with top macOS P2P apps, like uTorrent, Flox, and Transmission.
 It also has SOCKS5 proxy servers, which change your IP address but don’t provide encryption — so you get very fast P2P downloads.

-IPVanish’s plans start from $3.25 / month.
-The long-term plans include a free subscription to VIPRE antivirus (available for macOS).
+IPVanish’s plans start from $2.19 / month.
 IPVanish has a 30-day money-back guarantee on its long-term plan.

 Bottom Line:

 IPVanish provides good torrenting on Mac.
+It supports P2P traffic on all servers and it has SOCKS5 proxy servers for getting faster torrenting speeds.
 Its Mac app is also easy to use, it provides decent speeds and good security, and it allows unlimited connections.
-IPVanish’s long-term plans are bundled with a VIPRE subscription and have a 30-day money-back guarantee.
+IPVanish’s long-term plans have a 30-day money-back guarantee.

 Bonus.
 Mullvad VPN — Great Security & Privacy for Mac Users